 This reviewer shared experience about not as described and wants this business to read this review and look into the issue (if any).
 This person is overall dissatisfied with Bailey Banks And Biddle and uploaded a picture.
 Reviewer wants customer support to reach our to him or her ASAP for further discussion of this matter.

-Check out the best and the worst companies in Luxury / Jewelry category for more informed decision or compare Bailey Banks And Biddle to other companies on our site.
+Check out the best and the worst companies in Jewelry and Accessories category for more informed decision or compare Bailey Banks And Biddle to other companies on our site.